 In my “former life” as a full-time office employee, I was the person who knew the plan for six weeks down the road.
 That’s pretty funny, in a newspaper office.
 I was definitely that way in my personal life, too; organized and fairly sure of what was coming.

-God has a good sense of humor.
-He said, “OK, Joan, that’s cute and all, but let’s look at who’s really in control here, shall we?”
-Our homeschooling journey has been a huge exercise in me letting go of the need to plan; even our decision to pull Sarah out of public school midyear, which I talked about here, was essentially a decision made with a lot of talking and prayer over the course of only a day or two.
+The universe has a good sense of humor.
+It said, “OK, Joan, that’s cute and all, but let’s look at who’s really in control here, shall we?”
+Our homeschooling journey has been a huge exercise in me letting go of the need to plan; even our decision to pull Sarah out of public school midyear, which I talked about here, was essentially a decision made over the course of only a day or two.

 And then, when we realized almost immediately that we weren’t going to be the “buy the big box o’ learnin’ books” family, complete with matching lesson planner, but rather we were going to do this unschool thing, I got to have another minor freakout.
-And again, God showed up and made things even better than they’d have been if I planned them.
+And again, the universe put things together so they were even better than they’d have been if I planned them.